-Where To Buy Aubrey Plaza's Knife Hair Clip, Because It Absolutely Slays
+Where To Buy Aubrey Plaza's Knife Hair Clip So You Can Slay All Day

 A certain hair style has taken the internet by storm today thanks to its especially sharp appeal, and if you're as into it as I am then you're probably wondering where to buy Aubrey Plaza's knife hair clip so you can recreate it at home.
 Talk about slay all day, am I right?
 Featuring a side part and lightly curled locks, the look centered on the portion of Plaza's hair that has been swept back behind her left ear and secured with the gleaming blade.
 The style brings a whole new meaning to the word fierce, and seeing as 2019 is the year of extra, it's exceedingly appropriate.

 The style was created for the premiere of Child's Play, which is a modern remake of the classic 1988 horror film of the same name.
 In the movie, a young boy named Andy receives a seemingly normal doll from his mom upon moving to a new town.
 Not long after, things take a turn for the worse when the doll takes on a life of its own, embarking on a murderous rampage and terrorizing the small town in which Andy's family lives.
 Plaza plays the role of the mother in the film, so it makes sense she'd want to pay homage to the story at the red carpet premiere.
 To say she nailed it would be an understatement.